kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![translation](../../content/images/translated-poison.png)
 ![translation](../../content/images/poison-translation.png)

-- The message says: "Enjoy my homemade poison...".
+- The message says: "Enjoy my homemade poison.
+The poison made by my own family..".

 ## Activity in apartment number 18 next door

 - The next door apartment is barely used.
 I've heard people in there maybe twice for no more than a week in nearly three years.
 - There may have been people there for the summer holidays, while I was away, so I never thought it odd.
-- Whenever my neighbor, or Pedro the caretaker, referred to the people at number 18, it was always in a derogatory way, with a turned up nose, as if there was something not good about them.
+- Whenever my neighbor Marie Carmen, or Pedro the caretaker, referred to the people at number 18, it was always in a derogatory way, with a turned up nose, as if there was something not good about them.
 - However, from the moment I arrive back in Denia at the end of September 2024, there is a lot of activity in this apartment.
 People coming and going at all times.
 People talking loudly at night.
-- I saw a slim woman with shortish dark curly hair, of about 60 years old, going in and out.
+- I saw a slim woman with shortish dark curly hair, of about 60 years old, going in and out every day nearly.
 - One night, I hear a woman say in Spanish, loudly enough for me to hear, "and nothing was ever good enough for her", and I presumed she was referring to me.
 - I guess that this is the main lie the people of Denia have been told about me and why they all support the gang stalkers and join in if they're so inclined.
+The foreign woman who thought nothing was good enough in Denia, which is as far from the truth as possible.
 - They only needed a couple of people who I had contentious interactions with over the years to support that.
 - One of those could possibly be my neighbor from Cami Llavador, Charo, who really didn't like me at all.
-- Another could be a woman Magpie I had been friends with years ago in 2006, someone who got extremely angry with me one afternoon after I said something rather innocuous, but she found extremely hurtful.
+- Another could be a woman Magpie I had been friends with years ago in 2006, someone who got extremely angry with me one afternoon after I said something rather innocuous yet truthful, something she found extremely hurtful.
 - I guess manipulating a whole town to hate someone can be really easy.

 ## Saturday 5th October